|

 a few weeks before.
 Scott and his companions E.A.
 Wilson, H.R.

 Bowers, L.E.G.
-Oates and Edgar Evans all died on the return journey.
+Oates and Edgar Evans freeze to death on the return

 illuminates failure, defines a gift,